ASC members offer their perspectives on what the next century has in store for the art and craft of cinematography.

 Never content to rest on yesterday’s forecasts being proven true today, the ASC membership continues to keep its collective eyes on tomorrow’s horizons, even as the Society celebrates its centennial.
 “You can mark 100 years by looking back, but it’s also a time to look forward,” says ASC President Kees van Oostrum.
 “What is the future?”

-In the following pages, 23 of today’s active ASC members — and one distinguished associate member — share their visions of what’s to come in the Society’s second century.
+Below, 23 of today’s active ASC members — and one distinguished associate member — share their visions of what’s to come in the Society’s second century.

 ASC MASTER CLASSFor more, read this month's 100th Anniversary issue or subscribe now to American Cinematographer